CSCfi/csc-user-guide/docs/data/datasets/publishing-datasets.md

 ## Where to host and publish datasets

 Services listed below are Finnish or produced in collaboration with CSC, and they are free-of-charge for end users.
 In addition, there are multiple recommended repositories available.
-You can search for suitable options at [Re3data, the Registry of Research Data Repositories](https://www.re3data.org/).
+You can search for suitable options at [Re3data](https://www.re3data.org/), the Registry of Research Data Repositories, with detailed information about nearly 3 000 data repositories in different academic disciplines .

 If possible, use discipline specific repositories for your data.
 We recommend contacting your home organisation's data support for more guidance in opening research data.